zayeemZaki/FullStackCrowdStrikeAutomation/website/README.md

 - **containment.py**: Manages the containment status of hosts and groups, including applying or lifting containment.
 - **stale.py**: Loads and processes stale accounts from CrowdStrike.
 - **endPoint Folder**: Contains scripts for handling IOCs, detections, alerts, incidents, behaviors, and CrowdScores.
+- **entity.py**: Searches for entities with specific filters.
+- **getMaliciousFiles.py**: Gets all the malicious files fitting the criteria selected.

 ### Templates Folder [README.md](./templates/README.md)